2021 Formula 2 Championship: Round 5: Italy

 Oscar Piastri took a second pole position in qualifying at the Autodromo Nazionale di Monza, beating Jehan Daruvala by 0.041 seconds.
 David Beckmann took reverse-grid pole position for the opening sprint race but lost the lead to Jüri Vips at the first corner.
 The race was interrupted by a safety car due to a collision between Dan Ticktum and Felipe Drugovich.
 Vips was later passed by Théo Pourchaire who took his second Formula 2 victory.

 Beckmann again claimed reverse-grid pole position for the second sprint race, but was again passed at the first corner, this time by Daruvala.
 Daruvala controlled the race to take his first win of the season.
 The podium was completed by Bent Viscaal, who claimed Trident's first ever Formula 2 podium finish, and Robert Shwartzman.

 Pole-sitter Piastri maintained his lead at the start of the feature race.
 The safety car was deployed after Vips stopped on track with a mechanical issue and Ticktum took the lead by electing not to make a pit stop.
 A second safety car period came later in the race when Liam Lawson broke down, allowing Piastri to regain the lead as Ticktum pitted.
 Ticktum moved from tenth place up to third in the closing laps with his fresh tyres, however his progress was halted as the race ended under the safety car due to a collision between Beckmann and Viscaal.
 This ensured Piastri would take his first Formula 2 feature race victory to extend his championship lead to 15 points over Guanyu Zhou.

 Round 6: Russia

 Oscar Piastri took yet another pole position beating Jehan Daruvala yet again.
 Sprint Race 1 was postponed to Sprint Race 2 timing and Sprint Race 2 was cancelled due to heavy rains.
 Dan Ticktum took reverse grid pole and controlled the race from start to finish, leading Juri Vips and Robert Shwartzman, while the top 2 in the championship did not score points at all.

 Oscar Piastri took his second consecutive Feature Race to extend his championship lead.
 He led Pouchaire and Daruvala.
 Daruvala pressured Boschung into a lock-up taking the place.
 Championship contender Zhou only finished sixth.

 Round 7: Saudi Arabia

 Oscar Piastri took his 4th pole position in a row beating his teammate, Robert Shwartzman.
+Marcus Armstrong took the win in Sprint 1.
+Oscar Piastri reclaimed the top of the podium in Sprint 2, and he ended up taking his third consectutive Feature Race to continue to extend his championship lead.

 Round 8: Abu Dhabi

 Oscar Piastri once again took pole position, making it 5 consecutive feature race starts from first on the grid.
+He won his fourth consecutive Feature Race to conclude his championship season.